Three Percent. That’s All Fire Service Public Education Gets. Not A Typo.

 Here’s the thing about being a social entrepreneur — nobody hands you a business card that says so.
 You don’t wake up one morning and declare it.
 You just keep doing what you can’t seem to stop doing, for reasons that go beyond the bottom line, and eventually someone else names it for you.

-Josh Schukman — founder of Social Change Nation out of Kansas City — had spent his career helping purpose-driven entrepreneurs understand who they were and what they were actually building.
-His whole mission was helping startups make a dollar and a difference.
-Not one or the other.
-Both.
-When he looked at Fire-ED, he didn't see a vendor trying to crack a new market.
+Josh Schukman gave me that framework.
+Founder of Social Change Nation out of Kansas City, Josh had spent his career helping purpose-driven entrepreneurs understand who they were and what they were actually building.
+When he looked at Fire-ED he didn’t see a vendor trying to crack a new market.
 He saw a social entrepreneur who had been operating as one for years without the language to describe it.

 “A business for which the social and business missions run in tandem,” Josh would say.
 “Can’t have one without the other — they are symbiotic.
 You’ll see it in the marketing, the branding, and the way they measure success.”